Minolta SR-T101, three lenses and collectors disease

-And again I had no luck with brown carton inside box, papers, gel etc. But who cares about it if lens looks like new?
+And again I had no luck with a brown carton inside the box, papers, gel, etc. But who cares about it if the lens looks like new?
 OK, OK, collectors should care… Anyway, this is what I can describe as ‘mint condition’.
-I’m sure that owner just try it on the camera a couple of times and forgot about for a long years.
+I’m sure that the owner just try it on the camera a couple of times and forgot about for a long years.

-Problem is another: I was looking for ‘hills and valleys’ design but this particular lens is ‘flat grip’… hope it enough for first time, may be later will found another one.
+Problem is another: I was looking for ‘hills and valleys’ design but this particular lens is ‘flat grip’… hope it enough for the first time, maybe later will found another one.

 The technical data via minolta.eazypix.de:

 |Name engraved on lens||MC TELE ROKKOR-HF|